Huginn18/huginn18/exploration/mimir.md

 ### Update
 `pm list` is implemented and I got an idea.
 It might be nice to see what modules are used in projects.
 I need to check how to print table in cmd but besides that this should be easy enough.

+### Update
+Currently `pm` module creates `gitHub` repo automatically, I should ask user if they have `gh cli` on their computer and want to use it to put projects on github.
+That said I need to (at some point) ask user during git init if the repo should be also created on the github.
+This also means I will need to implement things like `pm add_origin <project name> <url>`, but this is problem for another day.